Wall St Week Ahead: The market is oversold, but major signs say "sell"

-NEW YORK, May 18 (Reuters) - Normally a big decline would set up Wall Street for a technical rebound.
+NEW YORK (Reuters) - Normally a big decline would set up Wall Street for a technical rebound.
 But that may not be the case next week, even after the market posted its worst weekly loss for the year and the S&P fell for six straight sessions.

 With the corporate earnings season drawing to an end and recent U.S. economic data raising doubts about the pace of growth, the S&P 500, which is down 7.3 percent so far in May, could decline further next week as concerns about the financial health of Europe persist.